Whether it's working, volunteering, or just being a part of the conversation... Join us!

 - a little bit about your experience, and

-- how you meet the essential criteria
+- how you meet the essential criteria.

 Please also include details of two people who can provide a reference for you.
 Please also fill in this equalities monitoring form.
-You should send your application to director@bristolwomensvoice.org.uk

 If you’d like to arrange an informal chat about the role before applying, you can Katy Taylor, BWV Director, on director@bristolwomensvoice.org.uk